 Simon had a fantastic style of questioning which I appreciated.
 I was able to talk freely without any filters as we had initially agreed the ground rules and that Simon could ask me anything.
 There were times when I was drained, times when I was emotional and times when I was relieved to be able to share things knowing that I was not being judged.

 Reflecting now that I am in a better place, it was a very tough time and I needed to build my confidence.
 I learnt a lot about myself, the dark moments and how to overcome those times and how hard it was to genuinely smile.
 I gave myself permission to cry during this time as I couldn’t help it when thinking about what had been done to me and if I would ever get better.

 Religion has always been important to me; I pray regularly, five times a day, and this helped me to get better.
 We have a saying ‘after hardship comes ease’ and Allah SWT has a plan for all of us; I stuck to this belief as best I could and slowly got better.
 I learned how strong we need to be for our families, especially given that my mother has a condition that will only deteriorate.

 If you find yourself reading this and think that you are in a similar situation in terms of your mental health and work, I strongly advise that you take the step of getting counselling and support; speak up about how you are getting on and what challenges you are facing with your counsellor as they are there to help.
 It can be difficult to work in a place with a difficult workplace culture which is why it’s so important to get help.

 Based on my experience of receiving counselling from Pharmacist Support, I would 100% recommend it.
 The Pharmacist Support team were very professional from start to finish, and I couldn’t have asked for more.

 Mental health support for pharmacists

-If you have been affected by this story and are struggling with mental health, help is available through our free and confidential counselling service.
+If you have been affected by this story and are struggling with mental health, help is available through our confidential counselling service.